hazelcast/hazelcast/docs/design/jet/025-member-pruning.md

 ##### SQL-oriented approach

 Unlike the way described above, we can think that member pruning would be beneficial mostly for small jobs.
 The overwhelming majority of such jobs are generated by SQL, and our team effort is to replace Predicate API, where `PartitionPredicate` is available for partitioned data querying.
-For that, we can use SQL optimization phase also for determining partitions and for all relations, we can extract information about required partitions to run to `JobConfig`, and then mark DAG as 'ableToPruneMembers'.
-This mark is an indicator for `ExecutionPlanBuilder` to choose code path with member pruning during execution plan creation.
+For that, we will use SQL optimization phase also to determine partitions and for all relations.
+Then, we extract information about required partitions to run to `JobConfig`.
+This indicates that `ExecutionPlanBuilder` will try to choose only required members.

+### Scan processor partition pruning

+Partition pruning is a pretty simple optimization: we will extract partition key condition during SQL opt phase, pass it to specialized processor supplier which will spawn `ReadMapOrCacheP` with only required partitions to scan.

+## Rejected opportunities

 ### Processor pruning